Moving to Sweden

 6) Apply for a "personal number"!

 The residence permit card, despite looking like an ID, is NOT an ID.
 It is not even accepted by post offices to pick up packages.
 You need to next apply for a "personal number", and once you get that, to apply for a SWEDISH ID CARD.
 Take your residence permit and other documents as mentioned on their website and go as quickly as possible to the nearest Swedish tax agency (https://www.skatteverket.se/) and apply for a "personal number".
 As discussed earlier, this number not only lets you do so many practical things, but it is also your health insurance.
 Getting a personal number can take a long time.
 They said to us 4-18 weeks.
 I have heard stories of it taking many months.
 In our case it took 2 weeks!
 Great luck.
 They only mail you a print out of the number.
-You need a SEPARATE APPOINTMENT to get a card, which is only possible after you have received a number.
+You need a SEPARATE APPOINTMENT to get a card (see below).
+While waiting for your number, have a look at #7 below, and consider booking an appointment for your ID card because appointments are sometimes not available locally for months!
+You don't need to make an appointment in your city if none are availble.
+For example, if there is nothing available in Stockholm, you can go to a Skatteverket in Uppsala.
+If there is good availability for appointments, you can wait until you get your personal number before trying to book the ID card appointment.

 7) Got a personal number?
 Do all the following at once:

 In the end, we started with accounts at ICA bank because these are easy to get relatively quickly without yet having a plastic ID card.
 These accounts let us get bank cards and transfer our money to Sweden.
-The disadvantage of ICA bank (as a first bank) is that they do not let you get "Bank ID" if you do not yet have it.
+The disadvantage of ICA bank and other internet banks (as a first bank) is that they do not let you get "Bank ID" if you do not yet have it.
 "Bank ID" is required for many online services.
 As a foreigner, the bank must have an in-person office in order to grant Bank ID, and ICA bank does not have in-person offices.
-Therefore, we also applied to open accounts in Nordea, a major bank with in-person offices in Uppsala.
+We next applied to banks with in-person offices.
+However, many banks (Swedbank, Handelsbanken, SEB bank) illegally denied my partner her own account because she did not yet have a job, citing a money laundering risk.
+The only bank at which we were both successful was Nordea, a major bank with in-person offices in Uppsala.
 The waiting time for an appointment was about 2 months, so we used ICA our bank accounts in the meantime and closed those accounts once we got got Nordea accounts.
 This allowed us to finally get Bank ID.